 Linx Technologies is continually striving to improve the quality and function of its products.
 For this reason, we reserve the right to make changes to our products without notice.
 The information contained in this Data Guide is believed to be accurate as of the time of publication.
 Specifications are based on representative lot samples.
 Values may vary from lot-to-lot and are not guaranteed.
 "Typical" parameters can and do vary over lots and application.
 Linx Technologies makes no guarantee, warranty, or representation regarding the suitability of any product for use in any specific application.
-It is Customer's responsibility to verify the suitability of the part for the intended application.
-At Customer's request, Linx Technologies may provide advice and assistance in designing systems and remote control devices that employ Linx Technologies RF products, but responsibility for the ultimate design and use of any such systems and devices remains entirely with Customer and/or user of the RF products.
+It is the customer's responsibility to verify the suitability of the part for the intended application.
+NO LINX PRODUCT IS INTENDED FOR USE IN ANY APPLICATION WHERE THE SAFETY OF LIFE OR PROPERTY IS AT RISK.